 Justice Rekha Palli allowed the application: –

-The Seventh Schedule sets out a bucket of prohibited relationship.
-Section 12 (50 ACA provides notwithstanding any prior agreement to the contrary if any item of the Seventh Schedule applies, the prospective arbitrator is ineligible or, if already appointed, her mandate automatically terminates.
+The Seventh Schedule sets out a bucket of prohibited relationships.
+Section 12 (5) ACA provides notwithstanding any prior agreement to the contrary, if any item of the Seventh Schedule applies, the prospective arbitrator is ineligible or, if already appointed, her mandate automatically terminates.
 This situation is called de jure inability of the arbitrator.
-It is only of there is a controversy concerning the de jure inability, a party may apply to the Court under Section 14 ACA for termination of the mandate. [see Bharat Broadband Network Limited v.
+It is only if there is a controversy concerning the de jure inability, a party may apply to the court under Section 14 ACA for termination of the mandate. [see Bharat Broadband Network Limited v.
 United Telecoms, (2019) 5 SCC 755 for a discussion on the issue]

 Read our Update on Perkins also discussing the TRF reasoning here.

 B2.
 TRF and Perkins distinguished in CORE

 One of the reasons in Perkins was that where both parties have a right to appoint, whatever advantage a party may derive by nominating an arbitrator of its choice would get counterbalanced by equal power with the other party.
 But, where only one party has a right to appoint a sole arbitrator, the choice will always have an element of exclusivity.